Emitter Extended Data tab: General Data quicktab

-This new mode has been added to deal with the problem of axis flipping (especially on bank) when particles are moving over a surface using the Follow Surface modifier.
+This mode deals with the problem of axis flipping (especially on bank) when particles are moving over a surface using the Follow Surface modifier.
 Often, you will want the particle to maintain the same orientation with respect to the surface despite changes in direction.
 To enable this, select this mode, which will make the Y-axis of the particle perpendicular to the surface.

 Note that this mode only works with the Follow Surface modifier at present.
 With all other modifiers it has no effect.

 If checked, the rotation specified in these settings will be inverted.

 Only used in 'Tangential', 'Face Camera' or 'Face Object' modes.
 If it is unchecked, the particles are oriented correctly on birth but are not re-oriented as the scene plays.
 If it is checked, the orientation will be constantly maintained and updated.

 Rate of Change

 Only used in 'Tangential', 'Face Camera' or 'Face Object' modes.
 This has been introduced to deal with the issue that changes in particle direction may result in an abrupt snap to a new rotation.
 For example, suppose a Direction modifier changes the direction by 90 degrees in one frame.
 If 'Tangential' mode is set, the particle will instantly snap to a new rotation value.
 This may be what you want to happen, but it may be that you would prefer a smoother change in rotation over several frames.